Hiren8055/Entity-linkage-and-relation-extraction/recommendation system/README.md

 ## Introduction

-In graph we are performing link prediction for recommendatoin system, User -> Articles.
+We are performing link prediction for recommendatoin system.

 Code it divided into two main structures :